iotaledger/iota-wiki/docs/learn/about-iota/an-introduction-to-iota.md

 The fees that users are willing to pay to have their messages included in a block The reward that the network gives them for mining the block before other miners The only way to reverse messages in a blockchain is to mine a new blockchain in the time it takes other miners to mine a single block.
 To do so, a miner would need 51% of the network's ability to do PoW known as hash power.
 As a result, requiring PoW secures blockchain networks by making it difficult to attack, change, or stop.
-The more miners that mine, the more the secure the network.
+The more miners participate, the more secure the network is.

 ## **Consensus in the Tangle**